Treaty of Constantinople (1590): Treaty

+Banquet scene in Erzurum, with hostage Safavid Prince Haydar Mirza (left), Ottoman commander Ferhad Pasha (center) and Safavid ambassador Mahdiquli Khan (right) in 1590.

 According to the treaty, the Ottoman Empire kept most of its gains in the war.
 These included most of the southern Caucasus (which included the Safavid domains in Georgia, composed of the Kingdoms of Kartli and Kakheti and the eastern part of the Samtskhe-Meskheti principality, as well as the Erivan Province, Karabakh, and Shirvan), the Azerbaijan Province (including Tabriz, but not Ardabil, which remained in Safavid hands), Luristan, Dagestan, most of the remaining parts of Kurdistan, Shahrizor, Khuzestan, Baghdad and Mesopotamia.
-A clause was included in the treaty that stipulated that the Safavids would have to stop cursing the first three caliphs, as was common ever since the first major Ottoman-Safavid treaty, namely the Peace of Amasya (1555).
+A clause was included in the treaty that stipulated that the Safavids would have to stop cursing the first three caliphs, as had been common ever since the first major Ottoman-Safavid treaty, namely the Peace of Amasya (1555).
 The Persians also agreed to pay obeisance to religious leaders of the Sunni faith.

 Aftermath

 This treaty was a success for the Ottoman Empire, as vast areas had been annexed.
-However, the new status quo did not last for long.
+However, the new status quo did not last long.
 Abbas I would use the time and resources which resulted from the peace on the main front with the Ottomans, to successfully deal with the other issues (including the Uzbeks and other revolts), while waiting for a suitable moment to regain his possessions.
 When the Ottoman Empire during the reign of young sultan Ahmet I was engaged with the Celali revolts, he was able to regain most of his losses, which the Ottoman Empire had to accept in the Treaty of Nasuh Pasha, 22 years after this treaty.